 In this section we present the results obtained from our simulations.
 In Section 3.1, we briefly discuss the properties of the H II regions around massive Pop III stars in order to check for agreement between our work and previous studies.
 We proceed in Section 3.2 to derive the star formation rate in the Lagrangian volume of the emerging primordial galaxy.
 We then discuss in Section 3.3 how this galaxy is assembled, contrasting the simulations of feedback from a single isolated accreting black hole (BHS) and from a HMXB (BHB) described in Sec.
 2 with a simulation without BH feedback (BHN).
-Note that the BHN, BHS and BHB simulations end at different redshifts, respectively corresponding to $z \approx 11.6$, $z \approx 10.4$,
+We conclude with a description of the accompanying black hole growth.